 It’s housed, along with posh spa, indoor and rooftop pools, in a new building behind the main hotel.
 The restaurant sits on the ground floor and it’s drop-dead gorgeous in a very minimalist way.
 Floor to ceiling glass overlooks an outdoor dining terrace; tables are generously spaced, there’s no decor save for the brightly upholstered chairs and bold splashes of abstract art.

-By day it’s dainty salad and sandwiches while in the evening Horto comes into its own with a three course à la carte and a seven course tasting menu from its ultra hi-tech kitchen.
+By day it’s dainty salad and sandwiches while in the evening Horto comes into its own with a three or six course menu and an exclusively vegan/vegetarian menu from its ultra hi-tech kitchen.